 The surety bond renewal process is quite simple and painless.
 You only need to fill in the form provided by the surety company and submit your payment.
-Once the payment is processed, you will get the notification (on your email or home address) about the completed bond renewal.
+Once the payment is processed, you will get the notification (via email or mailing address) about the completed bond renewal.

-Here we have to repeat how important it is to renew your surety bond on time.
-Invoices take time to get processed, and surety companies want to collect payments before bonds expire.
-To make sure you will have all the necessary documents signed and delivered on time, we recommend setting up a transfer at least a month before the bond renewal deadline.
+Here, we have to repeat how important it is to renew your surety bond on time.
+Invoices take time to process, and surety companies want to collect payments before bonds expire.
+To make sure you have all the necessary documents signed and delivered on time, we recommend setting up a transfer at least a month before the bond renewal deadline.

 Surety Bond Renewal FAQ